 - Magazines & phone books

-– NO – Craft paper, paper towels, cafeteria waste, fluorescent papers or non-corrugated
+- Craft paper, paper towels, cafeteria waste, fluorescent papers, or non-corrugated cardboard

 Allowable recycling includes:

-– Aluminum cans: Please only put aluminum cans in bins.
-Pie pans, aluminum foil etc. are NOT
+- Aluminum cans: Please only put aluminum cans in bins.
+Pie pans, aluminum foil, etc. are NOT recyclable.

 - Tin cans: No lids or steel cans.

-– #1 & 2 Plastics: Other numbered plastics are not accepted.
-No plastic bags, yogurt containers, or
+- #1 and #2 Plastics: Other numbered plastics are not accepted.
+No plastic bags, yogurt containers, or plastic hangers.

-– Newspaper/White paper: Place newspaper and white paper in separate bin.
+- Newspaper/White paper: Place newspaper and white paper in a separate bin.
 No books.

-Located at 195 Basin Park Dr., Gunnison (west of the airport), the Gunnison County Recycling Center offers another FREE recycling option.
+Located at 195 Basin Park Drive (just west of the Gunnison Airport), the Gunnison County Recycling Center offers another FREE recycling option.

-You may drop off the following items 24 hours day, 7 days a week, at the
+You may drop off the following items 24 hours per day, 7 days per week at the recycling center:

 - Aluminum Cans